Buying Art Collections

 In February, we are obsessed with buying art collections.
 These are the websites that every collector should know.
 Contemporary and classic, established and emerging, and prices for all budgets.
 Prepare the card.

 If today virtually everything can be sold and bought in three clicks, why not art?
 The problem is not so easy to answer because here, each person’s preferences at stake are more profound questions about the very nature of art and its somewhat tortuous relationship with the market.
 As in all areas, there are more reliable options than others when acquiring works of art online.
 Here is a selection of web pages covering a wide range of origins, typologies, periods, and prices, which means that there are nuances here.

+Established in 2011 the portal specializes in buying and selling print artworks, fine art photography, paintings, sculptures, and more.
 Portal specialized in buying and selling art.
 There is everything, in the form of purchase with a price already set or at auction.
 One can get a piece by Damien Hirst for an astronomical cost, but there is also much more affordable graphic work.
 In any case, prices tend to be high due to the staff’s prior selection of their curators.

 A kind of portal for collectors and art enthusiasts, with an interesting didactic approach that can be used by students and the curious in general.
 It includes exhibition news, collectors’ guides and market reports, and information on exhibitions from the world’s leading galleries for fans and art collectors.

 Don’t be fooled by this Dutch gallery’s somewhat outdated and unfriendly user interface because treasures are present, and it is very popular with good crawlers.
 She specializes in modern and contemporary art.
 Also, a selection of artists sell editions through their “spin-off” Arteditions.org